 “As she stood on the gallows, Elizabeth Brownrigg prayed aloud for the salvation of her soul and confessed her guilt.”

-The journey from Newgate Prison to Tyburn was made by horse-drawn wagon.
+- The journey from Newgate Prison to Tyburn was made by horse-drawn wagon.
 It was customary for convicts making this final trip to be allowed to stop at a pub along the way to fortify themselves against the ordeal ahead.
-Aided by courage from a bottle they were then put back on the wagon having taken the last drink they would ever have in their lives.
-Hence, the phrase “On the wagon” meaning to abstain from drinking.
-There are other explanations for the origin of the phrase but this one fits best with the subject of this article.
+Aided by courage from a bottle, they were then put back on the wagon after having taken the last drink they would ever have in their lives—one possible explanation for the birth of the phrase “on the wagon,” meaning to abstain from drinking.

 - “Elizabeth Brownrigg.”
 The Newgate Calendar, undated.